 There is a straightforward settings panel to set what exactly will be controlled by the builder.
 There are even role settings about who will have access to editing with Bricks or will be able to paste code snippets:

-It has seven tabs (in case WooCommerce is installed, you will get eight).
-They give control over all the little things: from Gutenberg to Bricks compatibility to custom code settings or API keys for Google Maps, Captcha, or Facebook.
+It has eight tabs (nine if WooCommerce is installed).
+They give control over pretty much everything, from Gutenberg to Bricks compatibility to custom code settings or API keys for Google Maps, Captcha, or Facebook.

 The Builder tab is about miscellaneous builder settings: autosave, language, default wrapping container type, panels, and dynamic data rendering.